xmc-aalto/elmo/README.md

 # ELMO : Efficiency via Low-precision and Peak Memory Optimization in Large Output Spaces
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-## Introduction
+## Details
 Official codebase for the ICML 2025 paper **ELMO: Efficiency via Low-precision and Peak Memory Optimization in Large Output Spaces**.

 This repository implements end-to-end float8 (FP8) training for the Extreme Multi-label Classification (XMC) Classifier.
 By leveraging techniques such as gradient fusion and memory-efficient chunking, ELMO achieves up to 10x reduction in peak memory usage on datasets with up to 8.6 million labels, enabling scalable training in large output spaces.

+👉 You can find the camera-ready paper [here](https://openreview.net/pdf?id=d6CTIPrTTC).

 ## Key Features